dex4er/js-promise-piping/README.md

 or `undefined` value if stream is already ended.

 The promise will reject on error.
-Errors in piping are propagated from intermediate streams to the first stream (writable piping) or the last stream (readable piping) or both (full piping).
+Errors in piping are propagated from intermediate streams to the first stream and the last stream.
 It means that operation on piping will be rejected if an error occurs in any of its streams.

 _Example:_